-There is probably no question I am asked more often by moms suffering from perinatal mood or anxiety disorders than “How long will it take for me to get better?”
+There is probably no question I am asked more often by moms than, “How long does postpartum depression last?”
+“How long will I have postpartum anxiety?”
 Suffering moms are seeking the exact date when the box will be delivered to their door with their old self inside of it.

 I actually looked this up in my library of PPD books, and searched online, and couldn’t find a single citation of the exact amount of time it takes to recover from postpartum depression and related illnesses.
 That’s because there isn’t one!
 There are many different variables affecting how long it takes each person to get better.